 About Artist

-I was born in Kerman, Iran to a religious and working-class family.
+I was born in Kerman, Iran to a working-class family.
 At the age of seven my dad, who was a driver for Kerman foundry, lost his life in accident.

 I abjured religion at the age of seventeen and at the same time I took an interest in writing and photography and cinema and I was constantly writing short and long stories and poems to overcome my solitude; it was also due to my profound interest in art.